ginkgo-project/ginkgo/README.md

 An extensive database of up-to-date benchmark results is available in the [performance data repository](https://github.com/ginkgo-project/ginkgo-data).
-Visualizations of the database can be interactively generated using the [Ginkgo Performance Explorer web application](https://ginkgo-project.github.io/gpe).
+Visualisations of the database can be interactively generated using the [Ginkgo Performance Explorer web application](https://ginkgo-project.github.io/gpe).
 The benchmark results are automatically updated using the CI system to always reflect the current state of the library.